tesselle/aion/paper.md

 # Acknowledgements

-The inspiration for this package comes from the `era` package by Joe Roe.
+The author would like to thank Brice Lebrun for creating the package logo.
+Joe Roe also deserves a special mention for the development of the `era` [@R-era] package, which inspired the present work.

 # References